tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

-This function takes an arbitrary number of DVB PES data bytes in *buf*, filters out *PRIVATE_STREAM_1* packets, filters out valid VBI data units, converts them to format of C structure *vbi_sliced* (used internally in the library).
-The function may raise exception *Zvbi.DvbDemuxError* if the data contained errors.
+This function takes an arbitrary number of DVB PES data bytes in *buf*, filters out *PRIVATE_STREAM_1* packets, filters out valid VBI data units, and stores them in objects of type `Zvbi.CaptureSlicedBuf`_ function may raise exception *Zvbi.DvbDemuxError* if the data contained errors.
 When a callback is configured, the exception is also raised if the callback function returned value *False*.

+Note the timestamp included in the generated `Zvbi.CaptureSlicedBuf`_ instantes is derived from the presentation timestamp (PTS) of the DVB stream, converted from 1/90000 Hz to a second resolution (as *Float* type to allow fractions).
+The value does not represent seconds since 1970-Jan-01, but can nevertheless be used equivalently to timestampts generated by class `Zvbi.Capture`_.

 Note: Demultiplexing of raw VBI data is not supported;
 any raw data present in the stream will be discarded.